cbuzby/cybrBSA/README.md

 cybrInputGATKTable(mydatatotest) %>% mutate(Coverage = as.numeric(AD.REF) + as.numeric(AD.ALT)) %>%
   select(POS, CHROM, Dataset, GQ, AD.REF, AD.ALT, Coverage) -> rawdata
 ```
-Ensure that parental alleles Oak.txt and Wine.txt are in the same folder as this script, and then run the following to call the parent of origin for each ALT allele.
+If there are two alternate alleles compared to the reference, provide a parental alleles file (Oak and Wine S cerevisiae are loaded automatically).
+Ensure that parental alleles (Oak_vcf.txt and Wine_vcf.txt) are in the same folder as this script, and then run the following to call the parent of origin for each ALT allele.
+This file should have columns for CHROM, POS, and the identity of the alternate.
 ```
 parentSNPids <- cybrConvertParentalAlleles(Truncate = TRUE)